yujinyan/blog/content/blog/posts/analysis-jetpack-datastore.md

 Recently a friend helped migrate Android's SharedPreferences to Tencent's MMKV for their app at work.
 He also compared how these persistence libraries perform in terms of reads and writes, including SharedPreferences, MMKV, Jetpack DataStore, and SQLite.

 MMKV uses `mmap`, a Unix system call that maps files into memory.
-Since most heavy lifting is handed off to the operating system, and the library is just reading/writing memory, it comes as no surprise that MMKV appears to perform the best among the four.
+In this way, most of the heavy lifting is handed off to the operating system.
+Since the library is just reading/writing memory, it comes as no surprise that MMKV appears to perform the best among the four.

 Jetpack DataStore, currently in alpha, is Android team's latest remedy for drawbacks of SharedPreferences.
 Google currently [advocates](https://android-developers.googleblog.com/2020/09/prefer-storing-data-with-jetpack.html) that Android developers prefer storing simple data with DataStore in place of SharedPreferences.

 [[tip | ☕]]
-| DataStore provides an artifact without Android dependency, making it a viable simple file-based persistence solution for the JVM.
+| DataStore provides an artifact without Android dependency, making it a viable simple persistence solution for the JVM.
 This post also has little to do with Android.

 DataStore and SharedPreferences work similarly in that they both keep an in-memory cache of the key-value pairs and write out all the data on commit.
 DataStore mainly improves upon the API design.
-In particular, it leverages Kotlin's suspend functions to highlight the potentially long-running nature of IO operations.
-Developers can safely call these functions on the main thread and forget about ANRs that haunt SharedPreferences.
+In particular, it leverages Kotlin's suspend functions to highlight the long-running nature of I/O operations.
+Developers can safely call these functions on the main thread and forget about the ANR that haunts SharedPreferences.
 DataStore also uses Protocol Buffers, a more efficient binary encoding format than SharedPreferences' XML.

 Despite its potential efficiency due to Protocol Buffers, we are surprised to find that DataStore performs noticeably worse than SharedPreferences.
 My friend published his results in this [blog post](https://juejin.cn/post/6931912030144167950).
 I also played with the problem a bit and can report similar results.